AlexTheM8/AiAi-AI/README.md

 - In the `neat-python` library, there is an occasional issue with population reproduction after a species stagnates where an assert with the `node_dict` will fail.
 This is due to a naive assert check for the stored indexer.
 The fix can be found on the `Revisions` branch of [my personal fork of the library](https://github.com/AlexTheM8/neat-python), which can be pulled and installed locally.
 - Another minor issue with the `neat-python` library is that the `Checkpoint` feature does not save the best genome after each generation.
 Whether this is an intentional design is debatable.
 However, this requires the user to specify a fitness threshold for the system to exceed to consider it a "solved" problem.
 In the design of this project, a stage-specific max fitness was not intended.
 Instead, it was largely expected for the evolution to find the best potential solution before stagnating and going extinct.
 This issue can be resolved by either setting an expected max fitness, or by utilizing the changes on the `Revisions` branch of [my personal fork of the library](https://github.com/AlexTheM8/neat-python).
 - The 0mph genome time-out feature is not always effective at timing out a genome, but still helps at filtering out zero-movement genomes.

-## Future Work
-Assuming I do continue this project in the future, here are somethings I'd like to improve upon:

-- Improve hardware & language.
-Let's be honest, the poor results I got are mostly due to running solely on CPU and programming in Python.
-I need money for an NVIDIA GPU and knowledge for C/C++
-- Tying into C/C++ programming, building a hook into Dolphin directly will likely greatly improve results

-If you have suggestions on how to improve this project or notice any problems, feel free to submit an issue or start a discussion.